 Before your appointment, make a list of:

-- Any symptoms you've noticed in your daughter, including any that may seem unrelated to the reason for the appointment
+- Any signs or symptoms you've noticed in your child, including any that may seem unrelated to the reason for the appointment

-- Your daughter's developmental milestones and when she met them, such as learning to say her first word or learning to walk
+- Your child's developmental milestones and when they were met, such as learning to say first words or learning to walk

 - Key personal information about your pregnancy, including any significant illnesses you may have experienced or any medications that you may have used

-- Any problems your daughter may be having with learning, emotions or behavior
+- Any problems your child may be having with learning, emotions or behavior

-Some basic questions to ask the doctor include:
+Some basic questions to ask the health care provider include:

 - What treatments are available, and which do you recommend?

-- My daughter has other health conditions.
+- My child has other health conditions.
 How can we best manage these conditions together?

-- What services are available if my daughter has developmental delays or learning disabilities?
+- What services are available if my child has developmental delays or learning disabilities?